aryavorskiy/LatticeModels.jl/docs/src/evolution.md

 ```

 The [`@evolution`](@ref) macro creates a scope where the hamiltonian and wave functions (or density matrices) are evaluated for the given time interval.
-It takes two arguments - a braced list with evolution specifiers and a for-loop that iterates over the time interval:
+It takes two arguments: a braced list with evolution specifiers and a for-loop that iterates over the time interval:

 ```@example env
 l = SquareLattice(10, 10)